Surcharge fees on Australian card payments to be banned from October 1, following Reserve Bank decision

 The big banks had supported the RBA plan, announced last year, to scrap surcharge fees or what merchants charge customers on top of the actual cost of doing a transaction, which would bring Australia into line with the EU.

-But they opposed to the Reserve Bank’s proposal to curb interchange fees, or what it actually costs the likes of Visa and Mastercard to process a transaction.
+But they opposed to the Reserve Bank’s separate proposal to curb interchange fees for consumer credit cards at 0.3 per cent of a transaction, down from the existing 0.8 per cent level to cover what it actually costs the likes of Visa and Mastercard to process a payment.
+This change is coming into effect later on April 1, 2027.

 “What these changes will do will give consumers more certainty and transparency about the total cost of goods and services when they pay by card and it will lower fees for businesses,” he said.